 - First, choose Visual Basic from the Developer Tab.
 You can do this by pressing Alt + F11 also.

-- After that, Microsoft Visual Basic for Applications window will appear.
+- After that, the Microsoft Visual Basic for Applications window will appear.

 - Here, select Module from the Insert tab.